- Solar advice hub

 Octopus created Intelligent Octopus Go to attract the growing number of electric vehicle owners.

-This off-peak rate is about three times lower than the current price cap rate for electricity.
+This off-peak rate is three and a half times lower than the current price cap rate for electricity.

 Octopus occasionally extends the time period by 30 minutes or so, and will let you know in advance when this happens.